nabla-containers/nabla-containers.github.io/_posts/2019-04-18-k8s-network-complications.md

 6. The frame gets forwarded through but the bridge `br0` on the node.js pod forwards this to `eth0` instead, since
 7. `eth0` discards the frame as it has no use of it.

-The problem here is that the ARP table in the router is not updated with the new MAC oddress of `ukvmif`.
+The problem here is that the ARP table in the router is not updated with the new MAC address of `ukvmif`.
 We will perform a fix by telling our unikernel to adopt the MAC address of the initially assigned MAC address of the `eth0` interface.

 ![ukvm-network-new-send-fixed]({{"/public/img/19-04-05-ukvm-network-new-send-fixed.png" | relative_url }})